 This way, if you’re still not done pumping and something immediately comes up where you have to stop it halfway, or you’ve heated up a bottle of breast milk but had to attend to something else on the spot, this note of timing will give you a clear answer later about whether the bottle is still good to give your baby or not.

-This is the best way to get an accurate answer, as relying on memory isn’t the best or most accurate method to follow out there.
+This is the best way to get an accurate answer, as relying on memory isn’t the best or most accurate method to follow.

 Even better, start a habit of labeling the date on each and every bottle of pumped breast milk you fill as soon as you’re done with it.